ascii-dresden/asciii/README.md

 This has evolved from a technical experiment into a full blown rewrite, I'm currently working on restoring full functionality and release the first version with the number [3.0.0](https://github.com/hoodie/asciii-rs/milestones/3.0.0).

-This should hopefully run smoothly on the same platforms that ascii2 currently runs on.
+This should hopefully run smoothly on the same platforms that ascii 2 currently runs on.

 ## Build